-Every year there seems to be new ways that teens come up with to use and drink without letting their parents, teachers, or other authority figures find out.
-Some of these methods are certainly “creative” with the intent is to be sneaky but can wind up doing more harm than good and put youngsters in danger.
+Every year there seem to be new ways that teens come up with to use and drink without letting their parents, teachers, or other authority figures find out.
+Some are certainly “creative” with the intent is to be sneaky but can wind up doing more harm than good and put youngsters in danger.
+Adolescent alcohol abuse treatment programs can help teens who use these methods.

 Alcohol soaked tampons